Increasing arc-connectivity by bounded- and fixed-size inversions: Characterising the (k,p) -invertible digraphs

-We just proved that, given any arc $a\in A(D)$, $D-a$ cannot be a $k$-obstruction.
-Therefore, every edge of $G$ belongs to a cut of size $2k$.
+a contradiction.\qedhere \end{description} \end{proofclaim} By \Cref{duqwhuq}, every edge of $G$ belongs to a cut of size $2k$.
 By Theorem~\ref{thm:mader}, $G$ contains a vertex $u$ of degree at most $2k$, and it has degree exactly $2k$ as $G$ is $2k$-edge-connected.
 Let $C=V\setminus N_G[u]$.
-Since $\alpha(G)\leq 2$, $G[C]$ contains a clique of size at least
+Since $\alpha(G)\leq 2$, $G[C]$ contains a complete graph of order at least

 as a spanning subgraph.
-Assume first that two distinct vertices $x,y\in C$ have a neighbour in $N_G(u)$.
+Assume first that two distinct vertices $x,y\in C$ have a neighbor in $N_G(u)$.
 Then there exist $2k+1$ pairwise edge-disjoint path from $x$ to $y$, namely the $1$-path $(x,y)$, the $2$-paths of the form $(x,z,y)$ for $z\in C\setminus \{x,y\}$, and a path of length at most $4$ whose internal vertices belong to $N_G[u]$.
 This is a contradiction, as every edge belongs to a cut of size $2k$.
-A similar argument shows that no two vertices in $C$ are linked by two parallel edges, so $G[C]$ is a clique.
+A similar argument shows that no two vertices in $C$ are linked by two parallel edges, so $G[C]$ is a complete graph.